 Grateful to have had the opportunity to build a strong, thriving yoga and healing community over the last five and a half years, Yiwen passed the honor to Yely Staley and moved to Portland, Oregon in December 2016.
 She is currently taking a short break from a long career of teaching and dedicating 2017 as the year of absolute immersion into self-practice.

-As a long-time yoga practitioner and teacher that spanned decades, Yiwen’s vision of a sanctuary that emphasized authenticity and discipline in yoga and healing manifested in June 2011 when Prajna Center opened its doors to the public.
-While Prajna Center is still in the making, it is strongly rooted in its founding principles of sustenance: integrity, service, self-inquiry and energetic, anatomical movement principles.
+As a long-time yoga practitioner and teacher that spanned decades, Yiwen’s vision of a sanctuary that emphasized authenticity and discipline in yoga and healing manifested in June 2011 when Prajna Yoga & Healing Arts opened its doors to the public.
+While the new Prajna Center is still in the making, it is strongly rooted in its founding principles of sustenance: integrity, service, self-inquiry and energetic, anatomical movement principles.

 Connect With Yiwen